elephantscale/es-training-new/elastic/slides/Filebeat.md

 ## Filebeat vs Logstash

 * Wrong question: Use them together.
-* It won’t let  you overload your pipeline.
+* It won't let  you overload your pipeline.
 * You get more flexibility on scaling your cluster.